 For patients who are African American or have a family history of Glaucoma, we recommend patients be evaluated for Glaucoma every year beginning at age 40.
 In addition, we now also know that there is a considerable risk for siblings of those who have Glaucoma.
 In a recent Glaucoma Study, it was reported that siblings of Glaucoma patients are 5 times the risk for developing Glaucoma by the age of 70 and therefore should be examined every year.

 Fortunately, when detected early, glaucoma can be successfully treated.
 At Brooks Eye Associates in Plano & Frisco, our eye physicians and staff provide the full scope of advanced technology diagnostic testing and treatment, as well as taking the time necessary to give you the personal education needed to fully understand your condition and to deliver the best possible outcomes for our patients.

-Three Glaucoma Treatment Options at Brooks Eye Associates
+Three Glaucoma Treatment Options We Offer at Our Plano Center

 Each year, treatment for glaucoma advances with improvements in diagnostics and surgical treatment.
 In general, there are three main methods of treating Glaucoma: Medical Treatment of Glaucoma, Laser Treatment of Glaucoma and Surgical Treatment of Glaucoma.

 These treatment options for controlling Glaucoma are quite important, as Glaucoma has no cure.
 The good news is that in almost all cases, Glaucoma is treatable, but must be diagnosed as early as possible.
 Thanks to advances in Medical Treatment for Glaucoma, Laser Eye Surgery for Glaucoma and Surgery for Glaucoma, the eye doctors at Brooks Eye Associates will be able to recommend an individual treatment plan that is best for you.